helenclx/leilukin-site/src/statements/colophon.md

 * Deployed to [Hostinger](https://www.hostinger.my/) from this site's GitHub repository
 * The domain name, `{{ sitemeta.siteDomain }}`, was registered on 30 May 2024, was purchased from, registered on, and is managed by [Porkbun](https://porkbun.com/)

+Previously, this website was hosted on [Neocities](https://neocities.org/) until 31 May 2024, and [Netlify](https://www.netlify.com/) until 25 July 2024.

 ## Plugins
 * Eleventy's official [RSS](https://www.11ty.dev/docs/plugins/rss/) plugin
 * Eleventy's official [Navigation](https://www.11ty.dev/docs/plugins/navigation/) plugin